nbeaver/why-linux-is-better/why-linux-is-better.rst

 ----------------------------------------------------

 On Linux, filetypes are determined by a combination of filesystem metadata, heuristics for fixed-formats, and file extension.
-On Windows, the file extension is the sole determiner of filetype.
+On Windows, the file extension is the sole determiner of filetype and executable status.

 If the file extensions for different filetypes happen to collide (recall that files are not case-sensitive), one program must take default precedence over the other.